Research data management glossary

 Open access research outputs are those which are made freely available online, without access charges or other barriers.
 A major focus of the open access movement has been academic literature such as journal articles, but a wide range of research materials - including research data - are available on an open access basis.

-ORA-Data is the University of Oxford's digital catalogue of and repository for research data, managed by the Bodleian Libraries.
+ORA is the University of Oxford's repository for research outputs, including data, and is managed by the Bodleian Libraries.
 The service archives, preserves, and enables the discovery and sharing of data produced by Oxford researchers.
 Any type of digital research data, from across all academic disciplines and in all formats, may be deposited in ORA-Data (apart from non-anonymised personal or confidential data).
 Each dataset deposited in ORA-Data has a metadata record describing it, and DOIs can be assigned if desired.
 Datasets can be embargoed if required.

-More information about ORA-Data is available from the LibGuide and the deposit interface.
+More information about ORA is available from the LibGuide and the deposit interface.